There’s an old adage about the importance of being smart enough to know what you don’t know.

 Of course, there’s no such ambiguity when it comes to sports betting, meaning that presumably, it would potentially have to be limited to brick-and-mortar sportsbooks if it were to avoid running afoul of the current agreement.

 Just keeping the present revenue-sharing agreement uninterrupted proved challenging enough for legislators.
-On Wednesday, after 18 days of operating without one, they were able to come to an agreement on extending the tribe’s current commitment to its monthly payments of approximately $19.5 million until May 2019.
+Last month, they were able to come to an agreement on extending the tribe’s current commitment to its monthly payments of approximately $19.5 million until May 2019.

 That’s good news on one end of the gaming spectrum.